Drought and Undomesticated Livestock

 I don't check the rain gauge.
 It's dry.
 As is about half the United States.
 The winter has broken records for the warmest, the least snow, and longest period without snow.
 I walk the ridge and see desperate threads of green underneath the ocean of crispy winter grass.
 The weather is warm, although it has been most of the winter, spring is now around the corner.
 I throw the herd some cubes, peek at the water tank, make sure (triple-check) the gate is shut and locked, and head for home worrying, as always, about where our world is headed.

-Chickens have been domesticated and kept for thousands of years.
-They are bred to be docile and lay eggs.
+Chickens have been domesticated and kept for thousands of years (sheep closer to 10,000 years).
+My chickens have been bred to be docile and lay eggs.
 Survival is not a strength.
 Quail are similar.
 I was amazed when we first started raising Coturnix quail that the broody behavior had been practically eradicated from them.
 We were hard-pressed to find a bird willing to sit on a clutch and raise chicks.
 Eggs must be hatched in an incubator.
 These animals would not survive without us.
 But as long as these birds are given room to forage, clean water, and shelter they become a part of the balance to our farm.
 They eat waste, fertilize the soil, and provide food.

 Comments